anshu0810/anshu0810.github.io/README.md

 2. Create a new repository.

-3. Name your repository **yourusername.github.io**.It is important for you to name the repository exactly in this format because github pages allow one domain per account and github pages needs to know which repository to host.
+3. Name your repository **yourusername.github.io**.
+It is important for you to name the repository exactly in this format because github pages allow one domain per account and github pages needs to know which repository to host.
 As you can see below:

 ![find the repository](https://media.giphy.com/media/pWKSwNQNyZzCZA2S2i/giphy.gif)